daooshee/HLA-Face-Code/README.md

   - Higher versions may cause the `RuntimeError: Legacy autograd function with non-static forward method is deprecated.
 Please use new-style autograd function with static forward method` bug.

-  - According to https://github.com/yxlijun/DSFD.pytorch, PyTorch 0.3 is also OK, but we have checked it.
+  - According to https://github.com/yxlijun/DSFD.pytorch, PyTorch 0.3 is also OK, but we have not checked it.

 - opencv